Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule

 \subsection{Asymptotic Linearity Conditions for Estimators}

-We give a brief overview of the conditions needed for asymptotic linearity for each of the estimators with respect to each statistical estimand in the randomized trial setting, and provide a summary of these conditions in Table \ref{table0}.
-For more details and proofs, we refer the reader to \cite{TLBBD} and \cite{van2015targeted}.
+We give a brief overview of the conditions needed for asymptotic linearity for each of the estimators with respect to each statistical estimand in the randomized trial setting, and provide an informal summary of these conditions in Table \ref{table0}.

-An estimator $\hat{\Psi}$ is asymptotically linear for its true value $\psi_0$ if can be written in the following form:
+An estimator $\hat{\Psi}$ is asymptotically linear for its true value $\psi_0$ if it can be written in the following form: